lordzurp/TeenAstro_Redux/README.md

 ===========================

 ## What is TeenAstro ?
-TeenAstro is a Telescope controller for Equatorial and Altazimuth mounts.
+TeenAstro is a **Telescope controller** for Equatorial and Altazimuth mounts (incluing Dobson).
 It is a tribute to the FS2 system from Michael Koch.

-It is an open source, open hardware do-it-yourself project, forked from On Step, the first mature controller based on Arduino hardware.
+TeenAstro is an **open source, open hardware** do-it-yourself project, forked from On Step, the first mature controller based on Arduino hardware.

 ## What is Redux ?
-The main goal of this flavour of TeenAstro hardware is to achieve the smallest board possible, and by extension the smallest case.
+The main goal of this flavour of TeenAstro hardware is to achieve the **smallest board possible**, and by extension the smallest case.

-This is obtained by onboarding max of modular parts, like stepper drivers or power supply, in a almost fully SMD board.
-But this come with compromises, see features list below
+This is obtained by **onboarding** some modular parts, like stepper drivers or power supply, in a **almost fully SMD** board.
+But this come with compromises, the main is the **lack of backward compatibility** with original FS2 system.
+See features list below.

 ## Who Redux is for ?
 Smaller, simplier (and a bit cheaper), Redux version is althrough **intented in priority to beginners** who want a **simple, plug and forget solution**, just working with their first telescope.